Skip to main content

 The B.S. program is a thorough introduction to the principles of physics, providing a strong foundation for graduate study or industrial research.
 It is also intended for those students who wish to prepare for interdisciplinary studies on the graduate level in fields such as astronomy, atmospheric science, biophysics, environmental science, geophysics, materials science, and physical oceanography.

-Here is the Advising Checklist for this degree program.
+For current students: Here is the Advising Checklist (PDF) for the TEACH OUT program.
 For more information, please consult our Sample Four-Year Plans, Advising page, or the Catalog

 Degree Requirements Summary